gluster/glusterfs/doc/admin-guide/en-US/markdown/admin_UFO.md

         Meta-Zoo: Lion' -H 'X-Object-Meta-Home: Dog' -k

-    The status code of 202 (Accepted) indicates that you have successfully updated the object‟s metadata.
+    The status code of 202 (Accepted) indicates that you have successfully updated the object's metadata.
 If that object does not exist, the status code 404 (Not Found) is displayed.

 ### Deleting Object